WGL (AM): History

-WGL was first licensed, with the sequentially issued call letters WHBJ, to the Lauer Auto Company at 2109 South Calhoun Street on March 3, 1925.
+WGL was first licensed, with the sequentially issued call sign WHBJ, to the Lauer Auto Company at 2109 South Calhoun Street on March 3, 1925.
 It was Fort Wayne's third broadcasting station, preceded by the United Radio Corporation's WFAS in 1922, and the Strand Theater's WDBV in 1924, although both of these stations had left the airwaves by the time WHBJ debuted.

 In 1926 Chester W. Keen took over WHBJ and changed the call letters to WCWK to reflect his initials.
 Following the establishment of the Federal Radio Commission (FRC), stations were initially issued a series of temporary authorizations starting on May 3, 1927.
 In addition, stations were informed that if they wanted to continue operating, they needed to file a formal license application by January 15, 1928, as the first step in determining whether they met the new "public interest, convenience, or necessity" standard.
 On May 25, 1928, the FRC issued General Order 32, which notified 164 stations, including WCWK, that "From an examination of your application for future license it does not find that public interest, convenience, or necessity would be served by granting it."
 However, the station successfully convinced the commission that it should remain licensed.

 On November 11, 1928, the FRC implemented a major reallocation of station transmitting frequencies, as part of a reorganization resulting from its implementation of General Order 40.
 In early 1929, WCWK was assigned to 1370 kHz.
 In 1925 WOWO had been established by the Main Auto Supply Co., with studios above the company's downtown factory, and in 1928 Keen sold WCWK to WOWO owner Fred Zieg.
 WCWK's call letters were changed to WGL ("World's Greatest Loudspeaker"), taking a call sign previously used by the current WADO in New York City.

 Westinghouse purchased Fort Wayne radio stations WOWO and WGL in 1936.

-WOWO and WGL were owned by the Zieg family until their sale to Westinghouse in 1936.
+WOWO and WGL were owned by the Zieg family until their sale to the Westinghouse Electric & Manufacturing Company in 1936.
 On March 29, 1941, WGL moved to 1450 kHz, as part of the implementation of the North American Regional Broadcasting Agreement.
 In August 1941, the Federal Communications Commission (FCC) began implementation of a "duopoly" rule, which restricted licensees from operating more than one radio station in a given market.
 Westinghouse decided to retain WOWO and sold WGL to the Farnsworth Television and Radio Corporation in 1945.